kedro-org/kedro-viz/STYLE_GUIDE.md

 Kedro-Viz uses [Kedro-UI](https://quantumblacklabs.github.io/kedro-ui/), our UI component library, for generic/reusable interface components like buttons, modals, dropdowns, etc.
 Kedro-UI is a legacy repo and will no longer be maintained.
 Hence, we recommend not using Kedro-UI for newer components.

+## Kedro Colors

+Kedro uses the below style guide for colours

 ## Accessibility

 We aim to meet [WCAG 2.1 Level AA](https://www.w3.org/WAI/standards-guidelines/wcag/) standards where possible, while acknowledging that this is a data visualization tool, so some criteria will be difficult to pass.